itfanr/ros2-wiki/Roadmap.md

 ### alpha2 (circa 2015-10-30)

-- Refactor rclcpp into a library
-  - Requires resolution of Windows lazy symbolism
 - Support for custom allocators in rclcpp
   - Useful for real-time messaging
 - Feature parity of Windows with Linux/OSX